IvanSilbern/GlycoBinder/README.md

 6. `pGlyco_glycans.txt`
 The table is based on pGlyco_modified_peptides.txt table.
 Each row contains information about a unique glycan composition identified in the data set.
 The information about the peptide sequence is not taken into account.
 The information is combined based on glycan composition only (Glycan(H,N,A,G,F) column). `modpept_id` column refers to `id` column in the `pGlyco_modified_peptides.txt`.
 Columns `pGlyco_ids`, `Scan`, `Leading_Protein`, `Leading_ProSite` are concatenations of respective columns in `pGlyco_modified_peptides.txt` using ";" as a separator.

+### Determining core fucosylation

+Output tables `pGlyco_glycoforms.txt`, `pGlyco_glycosites.txt`, and `pGlyco_glycans.txt` contain following columns that help to assess whether the glycan is of a core fucose composition:
+1. `CoreFuc` corresponds to CoreFuc output of pGlyco.
+Values (0, 10, 11, 12) for each scan are separated by ";".
+Refer to a pGlyco manual for a detailed description of values.
+2. `FucoseStruct`  contains TRUE if the anticipated structure determined by pGlyco contains a fucose (F).
+FALSE otherwise.
+3. `CoreFucoseOnly` "Yes" if all corresponding scans are of "11" or "12" CoreFuc type.
+"No" if all scans are of "0" type.
+"Ambiguous" in other cases.

 ### Special case: use of another search engine

 Currently, *pGlyco 2.0* is the only search engine supported by the *GlycoBinder* workflow.
 However, *GlycoBinder* reports merged MS2/MS3 spectra in *mgf* format that are located in `./pparse_output` folder and marked with the `_mod.mgf` suffix.
 These *mgf* files can be used with any other search engine compatible with the *mgf* format.
 The search engine output then has to be integrated with the quantitative data from RawTools output (`_Matrix.txt` files in `./rawtools_output` folder).
 Scan numbers and raw file names can be used to integrate qualitative and quantitative information, respectively.